icra/ISIMIP_Lake_Sector/Hypsographics/GLOBathy/README.md

-Analysis of Hydrolakes and Globathy databases to generate lake morphometry for ISIMIP3
+Analysis of HydroLAKES and GLOBathy databases to generate lake morphometry for ISIMIP3
 ================
 Rafael Marcé and Daniel Mercado,
 March 2022